uPVC House Cladding Cost

 You are most likely to be affected if you already have cladding on your home.
 If you are replacing more than 25% of the cladding, then you will be subject to building regulations.
 The requirements are that your home meets a minimum standard of thermal insulation.

-Most modern cladding should be of an appropriate level.
-However, if the thermal insulation in your home is very low and the walls, in particular, are bad, then you may need to install something like cavity wall insulation at the same time to make sure that you home meet the regulations.
+Most modern uPVC house cladding should be of an appropriate level.
+However, if the thermal insulation in your home is very low and the walls, in particular, are bad, then you may need to install something like cavity wall insulation at the same time to make sure that your home meets the regulations.

-Most tradespeople will be able to deal with building control for you to ensure that you do not have a problem.
+Most tradespeople will be able to deal with building control on your behalf, although this is worth checking upfront in case you have any issues at a later date.
 If your home is especially old and draughty, then you might want to consider asking building control to perform an inspection before you undertake any work.

 They will do this for a small fee.
 This will give you all the information you need before you undertake any work.